dsathyakumar/a11y-auditor/README.md

 # a11y-auditor

-> This a11y project is an implementation of accessibility rules as defined in [Accessibility Checklist](http://www.w3.org/TR/WCAG10/full-checklist.html)
+> This a11y project is an implementation of accessibility rules as defined in [W3C Accessibility Checklist](http://www.w3.org/TR/WCAG10/full-checklist.html)

 > **NPM MODULE** of [a11y-auditor](https://www.npmjs.com/package/a11y-auditor)